 Crimes of Womanhood Gallery

 Lincoln and Obama

 SWP - a common theme of either neo-nazis, skinheads, or storm-front types is their total shock and discomfiture at the ongoing (broad-based) popularity of Barack Obama, both in the United States, and in fact on a global scale.
 "Worst President Since Lincoln."
 There is no one more hated in American history than Abraham Lincoln.
-No one more reviled by white supremacists.
-Now, it appears, the "devil" Lincoln has company.
+No one more reviled by white supremacists than that liberal from Illinois, that nigger Lincoln.
+Now, it appears, the yankee Lincoln from Chicago has company.
 Obama wins the prize as most evil SINCE Lincoln!!

 [comment by Bob Shepherd]See Whither Republicanism : a GOP redeemed by KKK ideals from Lincoln's and his Lliberalism